RISCV-MYTH-WORKSHOP/riscv_myth_workshop_may22-kevinpinto98/Day3_5/README.md

 Add your codes in the [calculator_solutions.tlv](calculator_solutions.tlv) and [risc-v_solutions.tlv](risc-v_solutions.tlv) files and **keep committing** to your repository after every lab.

 ## Day 3: Digital Logic with TL-Verilog and Makerchip
 In Day 3, we have familiarized ourselves with the Makerchip IDE and the syntax of TL-Verilog.
-SOme features of TL-Verilog which make it unique are:
+Some features of TL-Verilog which make it unique are:

 * Easy Pipelining
 * Support for Timing Abstraction